Custom Widgets

 "view" | A string that specifies the general type of widget.
 In the case of custom terminal widgets, this must be set to "term" . |

 "controller" | A string that specifies the type of command being used.
 For more persistent shell sessions, set it to "shell".
-For one off commands, set it to "cmd".
-Note that it is often possible to achieve the same result through each depending on the command being used. |
+For one off commands, set it to "cmd" .
+When "cmd" is set, the widget has an additional refresh button in its header that allows the command to be re-run. |

 "cmd" | (optional) When the "controller" is set to "cmd" , this option provides the actual command to be run.
 Note that because it is run as a command, there is no shell session unless you are launching a command that contains a shell session itself.
 Defaults to an empty string. |